 Chronic Lymphocytic Leukemia

-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 The doctor may also check for swelling of the liver, spleen, or lymph nodes.
-The nodes may be in the armpits, groin, or neck.

 Tests may include:

-There are no current guidelines to prevent CLL because the cause is unknown.
+There are no current guidelines to prevent CLL.

 American Cancer Society

 The Leukemia and Lymphoma Society

 Canadian Cancer Society